sorbet/sorbet/website/docs/runtime.md

 ```

 Writing this will make it so that any sig which does not have a `.checked(...)`
 call in it will behave as if the user had written `.checked(:tests)`.
+To prevent
+accidental misuse, `sorbet-runtime` will require that this setting is changed
+before any `sig` is evaluated at runtime.

 **Note**: For `.checked(:tests)` to work correctly, checking in tests must be
 enabled in every entry point into the tests.
 To declare that a certain entry